Introduction to Python

 ('a', 'b', 'c', 'a', 'b', 'c', 'a', 'b', 'c')

-method that returns the number of times an item exists within the tuple.
+method which returns the number of times an item appears within the tuple.

 tupla = (5, 4, 6, 5, 7, 8, 5, 3, 1, 5)tupla.count(5)